nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 ### NLP Sandbox Discord Server

-Join the [NLP Sandbox Discord Server] to chat and talk with members of the Team and community.
+Join the [NLP Sandbox Discord Server] to chat and participate to live discussion with members of the NLP Sandbox Team and community.

-**Office Hour**: [Every Tuesday at 10:00-10:30 am PST]
+**Office Hour**: Every Tuesday, [click to see the time for your local time zone].

 ![NLP Sandbox Discord]